RhythmicRhythm/The-Rhythmic-Portfollio/README.md

 # 🎵 The Rhythmic Portfolio

-**The Rhythmic Portfolio** is a vibrant, modern, and responsive portfolio platform built with React, Vite, Tailwind CSS, and Firebase.
+**The Rhythmic Portfolio** is my vibrant, modern, and responsive portfolio platform built with React, Vite, Tailwind CSS, and Firebase.
 Designed to showcase user-generated content like images and posts in a visually engaging way, it allows users to create a dynamic portfolio or personal page with avatar selections and post previews.

 ---